MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the Wand's Script Machine component with the Edit Graph button highlighted.](../../../media/enhance-your-environment/equips-in-detail/022-edit-graph-button.png)

-## Detecting when the Wand is picked up
+## Detect when the Wand is picked up

 In the visual script attached to the Wand, we start our journey in the group named **Checking if Held to start magic glow**.